MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-A-United-States-Code-Prisoners-Parolees/section-2.20.md

 Category Two.

-Subchapter C - Contraband Cigarettes521 *Trafficking in Contraband Cigarettes* (re: 18 U.S.C.
+Subchapter C—Contraband Cigarettes521 *Trafficking in Contraband Cigarettes* (re: 18 U.S.C.
 2342)

 Grade as a tax evasion offense.

-Chapter Six Offenses Involving Governmental ProcessSubchapter A - Impersonation of Officials601 *Impersonation of Official*
+Chapter Six Offenses Involving Governmental ProcessSubchapter A—Impersonation of Officials601 *Impersonation of Official*

 (a) If for purposes of commission of another offense, grade according to the offense attempted, but not less than Category Two;

 (b) Otherwise, grade as Category Two.

-Subchapter B - Obstructing Justice611 *Perjury*
+Subchapter B—Obstructing Justice611 *Perjury*

 (a) If the perjured testimony concerns a criminal offense, grade as accessory after the fact, but not less than Category Three;